 Remove from the oven and allow the quiche to settle for a few minutes before serving.

-As you can see, our pastry was just a touch soggy in the base, though this didn’t detract at all, for me.
+As you can see, our pastry was just a touch soggy in the base, though this didn’t detract fron how enjoyable the quiche was to eat.
 This may be because we didn’t roll the pastry thin enough or because it needed an extra minute or two of blind baking.

 This is a really delicious recipe and very straightforward.
 I definitely recommend that you try it.

-The Ultimate Recipe Book by Angela Nilsen is currently available from Amazon for just £10.90.
+The Ultimate Recipe Book by Angela Nilsen is available from Amazon.